 Starting your Kiwi Experience on New Year’s Eve?
-The Coromandel peninsula where Hot Water Beach is situated is a very popular destination for Kiwis and tourists alike over summer, with the population exploding by 500%.
+Hot Water Beach on the Coromandel Peninsula is a very popular destination for Kiwis and tourists alike over summer, with the population exploding by 500%.
 The Peninsula is surrounded by beautiful white sand beaches nestled amongst the red blossoming Pohutukawa trees known as the New Zealand Christmas tree.
-What a great start to your holiday it would be, arriving in the early afternoon, the option of kayaking along the beautiful coastline into a marine reserve and seeing the famous Cathedral Cove.
-Then digging and soaking in your own natural hot pool right on the beach during low tide between 3.00pm and 5:00pm.
-Then fish and chips for dinner while socialising with the rest of your bus at the cool campsite just off the beach as you count down to midnight.
-If you want to watch the sunrise, head down to the beach at 6:00am and be the first in the world to watch the start of 2016 before the bus leaves at 7:30am.
+What a great start to your holiday it would be, arriving in the early afternoon, the option of kayaking along the beautiful coastline into a marine reserve and seeing the famous Cathedral Cove, digging and soaking in your own natural hot pool right on the beach during low tide and then fish and chips for dinner while socialising with the rest of your bus at the cool campsite just off the beach as you count down to midnight.
+If you want to watch the sunrise, head down to the beach and be the first in the world to watch the start of a new year before the bus leaves at 7:30am.

 Want to avoid the hustle and bustle of the New Year’s hotspots but still enjoy the festivities in a place where there are no lines (queues) for a drink and you can actually socialise with your newfound friends on the bus?
 Then out in River Valley is a great spot!
 Tucked out in the country amongst the rolling green hills of farmland the River Valley Lodge is fully equipped with a bar and large social area to play games or chat.
 No bouncers, no packed bar, cheap drinks, fun and entertaining locals, and plenty of room to have as much fun as you want.
 The next day you can see in the New Year with a thrilling, hungover-curing White Water Rafting trip through Grade 5 rapids and Lord of the Rings scenery.
 There is a late departure the next day after lunch at 1:00pm.

 One of New Zealand’s favourite beaches in terms of the amount of New Zealanders, heading there to the golden shoreline is a great place to celebrate the New Year.
 The hostel is just off the beach and has a bar and restaurant with a large outside socialising area.
-It takes most of the day to get there from Wellington but the beauty of the beach will soon make you forget about travelling and ready to see out 2016.
-Just before midnight the bar empties and everybody makes their way down to beach to watch the 10 minute fireworks display out in the bay.
-The first sun of 2017 comes up out across the glistening waters of Tasman Bay at 6:00am and can be watched right there on the beach.
+It takes most of the day to get there from Wellington but the beauty of the beach will soon make you forget about travelling and ready to see out the year.
+Just before midn,ight the bar empties and everybody makes their way down to the beach to watch the fireworks display out in the bay.
+The first sun of the new year comes up out across the glistening waters of Tasman Bay and can be watched right there on the beach.
 No need for a rush this morning as the bus leaves at 11:30am.

-Experience the end of 2016 in small town New Zealand with the wicked hospitality that the West Coast is renowned for.
-How about going for a surf in the relatively warm waters of the Tasman Sea as the last activity you do for 2016 as the sun makes it's way towards the horizon.
+Experience the end of the year in small-town New Zealand with the wicked hospitality that the West Coast is renowned for.
+How about going for a surf in the relatively warm waters of the Tasman Sea as the last activity you do for the year as the sun makes its way towards the horizon.
 The hostel we stay at is run by a couple of the local surfers and has an amazing atmosphere.
 Chill out with some drinks while lounging in the hammocks or team up and cook an awesome barbecue with some beers.
-Head down to the beach, light a bonfire and toast marshmallows as you watch the sunset then when it gets dark head to the main street of town (just behind the hostel) and celebrate the coming of the New Year in the bars with real Kiwi locals and their hospitality.
+Head down to the beach, light a bonfire and toast marshmallows as you watch the sunset, then when it gets dark, head to the main street of town (just behind the hostel) and celebrate the coming of the New Year in the bars with real Kiwi locals and their hospitality.

 Want a unique way to see in the New Year?
 Have your own exclusive Kiwi Experience costume party at a cool little pub in the Wild West Coast.
 Situated next to beautiful Lake Mahinapua you can spend the afternoon jumping off the jetty into the lake, playing beach volleyball outside the pub or carving a greenstone (jade) pendant for yourself or a loved one.
 This stop is only for Kiwi Experience so you’ll be there celebrating with your newfound friends on the bus.
-Included in the accommodation package is a huge roast pork group dinner so no worries about have pasta or noodles as your last meal of 2016.
-The beach is also 3 minutes walk from the pub so you can watch the sunset out over the Tasman Sea at 9:15pm.
-Then it will be time to celebrate the beginning of 2017 as the pub hosts a costume party.
+Included in the accommodation package is a huge roast pork group dinner so no worries about have pasta or noodles as your last meal of the year.
+The beach is also 3 minutes walk from the pub so you can watch the sunset out over the Tasman Sea.
+Then it will be time to celebrate the beginning of a new year as the pub hosts a costume party.
 See the New Year in as a pirate, a zombie or wearing Anything But Clothes.
-The next day enjoy the included breakfast of toast, cereals, pancakes and bacon before you start the short drive to Franz Josef at 10:00am.
+The next day enjoy the included breakfast of toast, cereals, pancakes and bacon before you start the short drive to Franz Josef.

 The tiny village of Franz Josef is made for tourism!
 Nestled amongst the ancient rainforest at the foot of Franz Josef glacier, it is a beautiful spot to relax and enjoy the end of another year and celebration of a new one.
 Before the celebrations get going you can go on one of the amazing walks in the region or soak away in the free 20-person hot tub at the hostel.
 The local hotspot is the Monsoon restaurant and bar which has two outside bars and one inside.
-Watch the sun set over the forest with the last rays of sunlight of 2016 creating awesome colours on the snow-capped mountains.
+Watch the sunset over the forest with the last rays of sunlight of the year creating awesome colours on the snow-capped mountains.
 As the day turns to night a DJ will crank up the tunes and you can dance the night away inside or sit outside next to the roaring fire socialising with the locals or other tourists from all over the planet.
 Because we spend two nights in Franz Josef you’ll have a free day to check out one of the world’s most accessible glaciers by helicopter and foot.
-What a spectacular way to see in 2017!

 Don’t get sucked in to Queenstown!